 For me personally I feel blessed.
-Since last Thanksgiving, my family has expanded with the birth of two grandchildren.
-We enjoy the company of our local children and their families frequently.
-And we manage to see those children and grandchildren who live elsewhere too.
-Fortunately, all are healthy and happy.
+Our children are doing well.
+My grandchildren are growing, and two were born in March!
+We enjoy the company of our local children and their families frequently, albeit socially distant.
+Unfortunately, we haven’t been able to visit those who live far, and I miss them.
+Most importantly, all are healthy and happy.
 And that is a blessing for which my husband and I are deeply thankful.

 As I have done annually for the last few years on Thanksgiving, I want to highlight one of my favorite posts: Admissions Tip: Thanksgiving Appreciation.